 A self build home is the perfect way to create a one-off house, tailored to your specific lifestyle and requirements — and there is more than one self build option out there.

-Self building can allow you to create a low-maintenance home that will change with you as your needs change.
-It can also give you scope to design in energy efficient features from the outset.
+But the benefits of self build don't end there.
+Self building provides the opportunity to to create a low-maintenance home designed to change with you as your needs change.
+It can also give you scope to design in energy efficient, money saving features from the outset.

-Regardless of your chosen route, the self build process requires careful thought and planning and you will need to make some key decisions before any building work begins.
+Regardless of the route you take, the self build process requires careful thought and plenty of planning and you will need to make key decisions even before any building work begins.

 A self build is an individual house that has been commissioned by an individual homeowner to perfectly fit their exact requirements and tastes.

-The majority of self builders choose to be much more involved in the creative process, taking part in the design stage, choosing the tradespeople and deciding on finishing touches.
+The majority of self builders choose to be much more involved in the creative process, taking part in the design stages, choosing tradespeople and deciding on finishing touches.

 How Much Does it Cost to Self Build?